World reacts to ICJ ruling on South Africa’s genocide case against Israel

 Iran

-Iranian Foreign Minister Hossein Amirabdollahian called for Israeli authorities to be “brought to justice” after the ICJ ruling, according to Iranian state media reports.
+Iranian Foreign Minister Hossein Amir-Abdollahian called for Israeli authorities to be “brought to justice” after the ICJ ruling, according to Iranian state media reports.

-Amirabdollahian also congratulated South Africa and the Palestinian people on “success” at the ICJ.
+Amir-Abdollahian also congratulated South Africa and the Palestinian people on “success” at the ICJ.

 “Today, the officials of the fake Israeli regime are the most hated people in the world’s public opinion who must be brought to justice immediately for committing genocide and unprecedented war crimes against Palestinians,” he wrote on X.

-“I must emphasise that the White House’s all-around support for the crimes of the Zionists will also never be forgotten and is considered and followed up by public opinion,” Amirabdollahian added.
+“I must emphasise that the White House’s all-around support for the crimes of the Zionists will also never be forgotten and is considered and followed up by public opinion,” Amir-Abdollahian added.

 Spain